heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-17-encryption-decryption-in-php.md

 ?>
 ```

-To learn more about password hashing, it is recommended for you to read [this article](https://crackstation.net/hashing-security.htm).
+If you want to learn more about password hashing, I recommend you to read [this article](https://crackstation.net/hashing-security.htm).